Krytos/ai-agent-prompts/code-review.instructions.md

 - Use `semantic_search` to understand the broader codebase context
 - Use `list_code_usages` to see how reviewed components are used
 - Use `get_errors` to identify immediate syntax, type, and linting issues
-- Query memory for Kevin's coding preferences and previous feedback
+- Query memory for Kevin's coding preferences and previous feedback using `bb7_qdrant-find`

 **Python Review (Inherits toolchain requirements from global.instructions.md):**
 - Verify type hints are complete and accurate